apihug/apihug.com/docs/framework/004_authority.md

 #### **4.** runtime configuration

-Those configuration happen on your application module instead of the proto module:
+Those configuration will happen on your application module instead of the proto module:

 find the auto generated code template at your application project's package : `${PKG}.infra.security` (domain as `Book` example):